chaitanya4vedi/navada/README.md

 ---
 ```
 ### Images
-Navada is a fully responsive, colorful and attractive UI theme for Blogs and similar contentThere are two ways to create a list in YAML so you can use either one of these options:
+The images parameter needs to be a list.
+There are two ways to create a list in YAML so you can use either one of these options:

 #### Option 1
 ```